tuckerconnelly/principles/readme.md

  * Assert once against the whole output, instead of 10 times against various properties of the output.
  * Prefer asserting against hard-coded values.
  * Strike a balance between the unattainable ideal of one assertion per test and the fast-but-messy testing-everything-in-a-single-test.
- * Use a setup function instead of beforeEach. `beforeEach` is essential inversion-of-control.
+ * Use a setup function instead of beforeEach. `beforeEach` is essentially inversion-of-control.
  * Leave the database messy after testing--i.e., perform clean up in set up function--so you can observe values in the case of a failure.
  * Divide tests into consistent sections.
 I recommend: set up, test code, assertions, and clean up.
  * Make sure your test assertions give good error messages.
  * Logging output in tests is an indication you need a better assertion.
- * Get as close to the parlance of the docs as possible—don’t put your own spin on it, unless the library is terrible.
+ * Get as close to the parlance of the docs as possible—don’t put your own spin on it, unless the library goes against normal language conventions.
  * Composition over inheritance.
  * Composition over configuration.
  * The inversion-of-control pattern puts some framework developer in control instead of you.
 Avoid whenever possible.